open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 - Using short, meaningful, and descriptive names,
 - Ensuring naming consistency across Editors and Converters,
 - Avoiding deep nesting to achieve desired transformations,
-- Ensuring Editors and Converters have a single responsibility,
+- Ensuring Editors and Converters have a single responsibility.
-- Following the DRY principle, avoiding multiple functions doing the same thing.